samchen2009/android_uml/README.md

 android_uml
 ===========

-These are UML files created by UML tools - Bouml, which reverse the Android frameworks (Jellybean 4.3) and illustrate in class view.
+UML files/diagrams by reversing the AOSP（Android Open Source Project)(Jellybean 4.3).

 What is this for?